-For DOD, modernization and cybersecurity are one package.
+For the Pentagon, modernization and cybersecurity are one package.

 There’s something to be said about the connection between outdated technology and cybersecurity concerns in government.
 For the Defense Department, updating IT is part of an overall initiative to boost security and strengthen cyberspace.